italrr/canvas/README.md

 # canvas [~]

-canvas is dynamic, high level, general-purpose, programming language designed and developed by me. canvas is heavily inspired by JavaScript, LISP and Python.
+canvas is dynamic, high level, general-purpose, programming language, designed and developed by me. canvas is heavily inspired by JavaScript, LISP and Python.
 It features a form of JIT compiler to speed up execution.
+It comes with a couple of fundamental Standard Libraries such as `fs` File System and `core/std` signal handling.

+canvas was created to be used as the extension language for my own projects.
+It still is in heavy development.

 canvas is:
 - Prefix Notation. `[STATEMENT ARGUMENT0...ARGUMENTN]`